 How to Apply?

-If you are interested to apply Research Dive, please complete and submit the online application through Research Dive EasyChair site.
-If you do not have EasyChair account, please sign up by following the instruction on the site.
+If you are interested in applying for this Research Dive, please complete and submit the online application through Research Dive EasyChair.
+If you do not have an EasyChair account, please sign up by following the instructions on the site.

-Before you submit your application, please ensure your supporting documents are ready to be uploaded within one PDF file, including:
+Before you submit your application, please ensure that your supporting documents are ready to be uploaded on one PDF file, including:

-- A recommendation letter in English from anyone familiar with the applicant’s research skills
+- A recommendation letter in English by anyone who is familiar with the applicant’s research skills, and

-- One page document in English that explains the most and second most interested tasks among the four tasks, explaining (a) an applicant’s relevant research experience and (b) her/his ideas for potential approaches to tackle the tasks of interest.
+- A one-page document in English that clearly explains the applicant’s first and second preferences among the four tasks listed, covering (a) the applicant’s relevant research experience and (b) her/his ideas for potential approaches to tackle the tasks of interest.

-To download the guidelines for sending submission, please click here.
+To download the guidelines for sending the submission, please click here.

-Should you have any inquiries, please contact us by sending email to firstname.lastname@example.org.
-Please do not send your application to our email.
+Should you have any inquiries, please contact us by sending an email to firstname.lastname@example.org.